Eppstein: Education

 Eppstein has two primary schools and one comprehensive school.
-In addition, the Hessen-Thüringen bank academy is located here.
+In addition, the former Sparkassenakademie of Hessen-Thüringen is located here.
 The Eppstein-Rossert music school and the Eppstein music society offer instruction in various musical instruments.

 Primary schools

-In Eppstein Vockenhausen, near the training and sports centre at the Bienroth, is the "Burg-Schule" (castle school).
-It is somewhat larger with approx. 300 pupils than the "Commenius-Schule," which is the primary school for pupils from Eppstein's parts Bremthal and Niederjosbach.
+In the district of Vockenhausen, near the training and sports centre at the Bienroth, is the Burg-Schule (lit. 'castle school').
+It is somewhat larger with approx. 300 pupils than the Commenius-Schule, which is the primary school for pupils from the districts of Bremthal and Niederjosbach.

 Freiherr-vom-Stein-Gesamtschule

-Eppstein's comprehensive school, the Freiherr-vom-Stein-Gesamtschule, is located at the sports and school centre "Am Bienroth".
-Five-hundred and sixty students in the fifth to tenth years attend the school, which is divided into three sections: Hauptschule (year 5 to 9), Realschule and Gymnasium (both year 5 to 10).

-A special feature of the school is the annual exchange of students with Eppstein's twinned town of Kenilworth, England, as well as a school in Tours, France.
+The Freiherr-vom-Stein-Gesamtschule is located at the sports and school centre "Am Bienroth", Five-hundred and sixty students in the fifth to tenth years attend the school, which is divided into three sections: (years 5–9), and (both years 5–10).
+The school has an annual exchange of students with Eppstein's twinned town of Kenilworth, England, as well as a school in Tours, France.
 Every two years the school also hosts an exchange with the Bornova Anadolu Lisesi in İzmir, Turkey.

-The school is known for a tragic attack: on 3 June 1983 a man shot three children, one teacher and a police officer dead.
-The attacker then committed suicide.
-14 were injured.
+The school is known for a school shooting.
+On 3 June 1983, a man fatally shot three children, one teacher and a police officer dead and injured another 14 people, before then killing himself.